heavyai/mapd-qlik-extension/README.md

 It will build the extension in the appropriate path and you should have access to MapD-Qlik within Qlik Sense.

-# Examples Vega Specifications
+# Vega Specification Examples
-To see examples of vega sepcifications to use in Qlik, check out http://vega-demo.mapd.com.
+To see vega sepcification examples to use in Qlik, check out http://vega-demo.mapd.com.
 You can use the examples listed on that site as a base to build your vega specification.
-To add the Qlik Filters to the SQL statement.
-Add: `$qlikFilters` to the SQL statement in the vega spec.
+To make sure the the filters in Qlik are being added to the MapD SQL Statement.
+Add the `$qlikFilters` variable to vega spec in the `data[sql]` statement.

 eg:
 ```